hokifung/3D-Brain-Midsagittal-Flip/README.md

 **2. It supports common medical and neuroimaging file formats.**

-* Some examples are ANALYZE, GIFTI, NIfTI1, NIfTI2, MINC1, MINC2, and MGH.
+* Some examples are ANALYZE, GIFTI, NIfTI1, NIfTI2, CIFTI-2, MINC1, MINC2, MGH, and Philips PAR/REC.

 **3. It works well with different types of (spatially) normalized brain images.**